appium/appium-geckodriver/README.md

-browserName | Any value passed to this capability will be changed to 'firefox'. browserVersion | Provide the version number of the browser to automate if there are multiple versions installed on the same machine where the driver is running. automationName | Must always be set to `Gecko`. noReset | Being set to `true` adds the `--connect-existing` argument to the server, that allows to connect to an existing browser instance instead of starting a new browser instance on session startup. systemPort | The number of the port for the driver to listen on.
+browserName | Any value passed to this capability will be changed to 'firefox'. browserVersion | Provide the version number of the browser to automate if there are multiple versions installed on the same machine where the driver is running. automationName | Must always be set to `Gecko`. noReset | Being set to `true` adds the [--connect-existing](https://firefox-source-docs.mozilla.org/testing/geckodriver/Flags.html#code-connect-existing-code) argument to the server, that allows to connect to an existing browser instance instead of starting a new browser instance on session startup.
+You could also provide a custom value to `marionettePort` capability, otherwise the default value `2828` is going to be used. marionettePort | Selects the port for Geckodriver’s connection to the Marionette remote protocol.
+The existing Firefox instance must have Marionette enabled.
+To enable the remote protocol in Firefox, you can pass the `-marionette` flag.
+Unless the `marionette.port` preference has been user-set, Marionette will listen on port `2828`, which is the default value for this capability. systemPort | The number of the port for the driver to listen on.
 Must be unique for each session.
 If not provided then Appium will try to detect it automatically. verbosity | The verbosity level of driver logging.
 By default minimum verbosity is applied.
 Possible values are `debug` or `trace`. androidStorage | See https://firefox-source-docs.mozilla.org/testing/geckodriver/Flags.html#code-android-storage-var-android-storage-var-code